Artist: The Clash

 I entered discussions with Virgin about writing another music biography after Billy Bragg’s and we put some thoughts together about a definitive tome on The Clash.
 But I didn’t have the history with them and though my heart was in it, my boots weren’t.

 An unplanned meeting during my NME years with Mick Jones in Hamburg was regrettable (he had some beef with the paper that was nothing to do with me but he treated me with a sneer nonetheless.)
 More fruitfully, I met Strummer in 1999 for Q magazine and he did not disappoint.
 Proclaiming his insomniac love for the defunct Collins & Maconie’s Movie Club (we were the kings of early-morning ITV!), teasing the security guards at the corporate office where we met with a block of hash and threatening to set off the sprinklers by lighting a roll-up, he insisted we repair to the nearby Irish pub for our chat, where we threw out the plan of him answering readers’ questions and instead jawed about Burma.
 (He took away the questions so that he could answer them properly, and, true to his word, sent them back to us by post.)
-He was a year younger then than I am now, but boy did he look good.
-When he came to pass in 2002, I was so stunned that morning I went into 6 Music just to sit in the same room as Gideon Coe, a bigger Clash fan than I.
+He was just three years away from death, but boy did he look good.
+When he came to pass in 2002, I was so stunned that morning I went into 6 Music just to sit in the same room as Gideon Coe, a bigger Clash fan than I, and it felt right.

-A reader from Oslo asked: “Are you still as cool as your photo?”
+A Q reader from Oslo asked: “Are you still as cool as your photo?”

 Strummer replied: “No-one is.”